 A SCEP client is typically an open source piece of software developed to perform certificate request actions against the SCEP responder.
 The SCEP Client is directed by the state machine described above using the data provisioned in the initial configuration procedure.

-The SCEP client is compliant with [60] and [61] and can be sourced from the open source communities, if a native client doesn't exist today.
+The SCEP client is compliant with [60] and [61] and can be sourced from the open source communities, if a native client does not exist today.
 For example see [i.22] - based on original work by Martin Bartosch.

 This SCEP Client was selected because the authors have modified their SCEP client behaviour to support long chain PKI (see [i.24]).